SouthGreenPlatform/tutorials/_pages/cluster-itrop/gpu.md

 guppy_basecaller -c dna_r9.4.1_450bps_hac.cfg -i ${INPUT} -r -s ${OUTPUT} --num_callers 4 --gpu_runners_per_device 8 --qscore_filtering --min_qscore 7 -x cuda:${CUDA}
 {% endhighlight %}

-Now you can launch lauchGuppyGPU.sbash script:
+Now you can launch lauchGuppyGPU.sbash script giving input, output and cuda graphic card (From 0 to 7):

+In this example, basecalling is running only in cuda 0.

-{% highlight bash %}$ sbatch lauchGuppyGPU.sbash {% endhighlight %}
+{% highlight bash %}$ sbatch lauchGuppyGPU.sbash /path/to/fast5 /path/to/fastq 0 {% endhighlight %}

 Note:
 Beside the path of our fast5 files (-i), the basecaller requires an output path (-s) and a config file or the flowcell/kit combination.
 In order to get a list of possible flowcell/kit combinations and config files, we use: